-Each aircraft will receive public certificates and private keys.
-The public certificate is used for authentication with the IPS Peer entity(s) and the private key is kept secret with the aircraft.
+Each aircraft will generate its own private keys and certificate signing request.
+The signed public certificate is used for authentication with the IPS Peer entity(s) and the private key is kept secret with the aircraft.
+Each undoes the encryption of the other and must work in pairs to establish and maintain secured connections.

-To minimize the size of the public keys, they will be encoded in X.509 certificate DER format.
+To minimize the size of the public certificates, they will be encoded in X.509 certificate DER format.
 The private keys are never transmitted in an authentication exchange.
-Each key’s valid dates will correspond with existing contract dates plus a grace period if applicable between the airline and the primary service provider.
+Each certificate’s valid dates will correspond with existing contract dates plus a grace period if applicable between the airline and the primary service provider.

-In the event that an aircraft key is compromised, the aircraft will have a one-time-use back-up key that can be used for authentication.
-This back-up key will only be valid on the primary service provider’s network to facilitate upload of replacement keys.
-After using a back-up certificate, if new keys are not uploaded the airline must data-load new certificates and keys.
-The Avionics will support a way to replace the existing public keys and certificates using both a physical media and also over the air
+In the event that an aircraft key is compromised, the aircraft will have a one-time-use back-up key and certificate that can be used for authentication.
+The back-up identity will only be valid on the primary service provider’s network to facilitate the generation and signing of replacement credentials.
+After using a back-up certificate, if new credentials are not generated and signed the airline must use a maintenance device to manage the identity process.
+The avionics will support a way to replace the existing public certificates using both a physical media and also over the air

 X.509 Certificate Parameters for aircraft